This site is games | books | films

 Hit: 21 (3d10 + 5) piercing damage plus 9 (2d8) acid damage.

-Hit: 19 (2d10 + 5) bludgeoning damage.
-The target must succeed on a DC 18 Strength saving throw or be knocked prone and pushed 10 feet.
+Hit: 18 (2d10 + 7) bludgeoning damage, and the target must succeed on a DC 18 Strength saving throw or be knocked prone and pushed up to 10 feet away from the linnorm.

-The linnorm summons grasping vines in a 30-foot radius.
-Up to four creatures must make a DC 18 Dexterity saving throw or become restrained for 1 minute.
-Restrained targets take 7 (2d6) piercing damage at the start of their turn and can repeat the save at the end of each of their turns, ending the effect on a success.
+Vine Lash (Recharge 6).
+Grasping, thorned vines erupt from the ground in a 30-foot-radius area centered on a point the linnorm can see within 120 feet.
+Up to four creatures of the linnorm’s choice in that area must each succeed on a DC 18 Dexterity saving throw or become restrained for 1 minute.
+A restrained creature takes 7 (2d6) piercing damage at the start of each of its turns and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 Legendary Actions